ITEM LIST:

 through successfully, in spite of heavy opposition from the Treasury and

+the natural lack of interest in congressional circles.
 In retrospect, Herbert de la Haye Miles looks back upon

 his life -- as most men do -- as full of errors and of opportunities